dkenken/reading-notes/cloud.md

 | git commit -m "description" | Changes to take effect |
 | git push origin main | To push the changes on both sides |

+## *What Is GitHub*
+GitHub is an open source version control software that uses git (Web-based interface).